From a village where men are banned to the cradle of humanity, these are the most interesting facts about Kenya.

 24. Lake Baringo in Kenya registered the world record count of bird species observed in 24 hours.
 342 different species were spotted at this freshwater lake in the Rift Valley.
 In total, 470 species of birds can be found there.

 25. A small section of Africa’s largest lake is located in Kenya.
-Lake Victoria, also called Victoria Nyanza, has an area of 69,484 sq km (26,828 sq mi) and a coastline of 3,220km (2,000mi).
+Lake Victoria, also called Victoria Nyanza, has an area of 69,484 sq km (26,828 sq mi) and a coastline of 3,220 km (2,000 mi).
 It is also the world’s second-largest freshwater lake after Lake Superior in North America.

-26. Kenya’s largest exports are tea ($1.13B), cut flowers ($616M), refined petroleum ($404M) and coffee ($224M).
+26. As of 2022, Kenya’s largest exports were tea ($1.139B), cut flowers ($665M), titanium ore ($290M) and coffee ($341M).

 Every effort has been made to verify these facts about Kenya.
 However, if you find an error or have any questions, please contact us.